wenzelm/slidr-sloppr/README.md

 # SLIDR and SLOPPR: A suite of two pipelines for flexible identification of spliced leader *trans*-splicing and prediction of eukaryotic operons from RNA-Seq data

 SLIDR and SLOPPR identify spliced leaders (SLs) from 5'-tails of RNA-Seq reads that are soft-clipped after read alignment to a reference genome or transcriptome.
 SLIDR (Spliced leader identification from RNA-Seq data) assembles these read tails into full-length SLs and functional SL RNA genes.
 SLOPPR (Spliced leader-informed operon prediction from RNA-Seq data) searches read tails for a set of known SLs, quantifies SL-containing reads against all genes in the genome and uses SL usage patterns across genes to predict operons.
-SLOPPR can incorporate known SL specialisation for resolving downstream operonic genes (e.g., SL1/SL2-type SLs in nematodes), or infer such specialisation *de novo*.
+SLOPPR can incorporate known SL specialisation for resolving downstream operonic genes (e.g., SL1/SL2-type SLs in nematodes), infer such specialisation *de novo*, or handle scenarios without SL specialisation.

 Full descriptions of the implementation are detailed in the preprint published at bioRxiv: [https://doi.org/10.1101/2020.12.23.423594](https://doi.org/10.1101/2020.12.23.423594)